When You Care Enough to Send the Very Best

 A New Unit is Born

-Task Force 158 was the Army’s only special operations aviation outfit and was already recognized as the Army’s premier helicopter aviation night fighters.
+Task Force 158 was the Army’s only special operations aviation outfit and was already recognized as the Army’s premier night-fighting helicopter unit.
 Rather than lose the unit’s capabilities and experience, the pilots and their modified aircraft became a new unit rather than being returned to their original commands.
-The unit was officially established on October 16th 1981, when it was designated as the 160th Aviation Battalion.
-The 160th first saw combat during 1983’s Operation Urgent Fury, the invasion of Grenada.

 Increased Demand Creates a Larger Unit

-Been There Done That Got the Patch
+Been There, Done That, Got the Patch